-As explained in Section I(F)(1)(a) above, upon receipt of a report, an Office of Equity staff member willcontact the person who may have been impacted by the concern.
-The outreach from the Office of Equitystaff member will generally include information about: medical and confidential counseling and supportresources; options for filing a Formal Complaint and/or reporting the incident to law enforcement; how to request a protective order or no-contact directive; how to request Supportive Measures from the University with or without filing a Formal Complaint; how to preserve evidence; and where to access more information.
-The outreach will also include an invitation to meet with or provide additional information to an Office of Equity staff member.
+As explained in Section I(F)(1)(a) above, upon receipt of a report, an Office of Civil Rights and Title IX Compliance staff member willcontact the person who may have been impacted by the concern.
+The outreach from the Office of Civil Rights and Title IX Compliance staff member will generally include information about: medical and confidential counseling and supportresources; options for filing a Formal Complaint and/or reporting the incident to law enforcement; how to request a protective order or no-contact directive; how to request Supportive Measures from the University with or without filing a Formal Complaint; how to preserve evidence; and where to access more information.
+The outreach will also include an invitation to meet with or provide additional information to an Office of Civil Rights and Title IX Compliance staff member.
 [Note: The Process for response to Formal Complaintsis detailed below in Section F.]